 Israel launches strikes on Iran's nuclear program

-Israel's military conducted a strike on Iran targeting its nuclear facilities early Friday morning local time, the Israel Defense Forces said.
+Israel's military conducted airstrikes on Iran, targeting its nuclear facilities and research scientists early Friday morning local time, Israeli Prime Minister Benjamin Netanyahu said.

+In a video statement, Netanyahu described the strikes — dubbed "Operation Rising Lion" — as "a targeted military operation to roll back the Iranian threat to Israel's very survival."

+Netanyahu said the strikes "will continue for as many days as it takes to remove this threat."

 The United States was not part of the operation and was not involved in intelligence sharing, multiple U.S. sources told CBS News, and Secretary of State Marco Rubio confirmed this in a statement.